mpwalsh8/wpgform/readme.txt

 = Version 0.53 =
 * Added CSS rule to hide Google's new Edit Link "feature".
 * Added support for link (A) elements with class attributes when call wp_kses().
+* Added CSS rule to suppress redudant information on Scale widgets.

 = Version 0.52 =
 * Fixed typos on Options page.